 We specialize in the beauty & high-end home furnishing verticals and we’ve been able to craft outside of the box audiences to reach new customers, that we haven’t been able to in the past.

-MSJ: Have you seen any immediate on your team?
+MSJ: Have you seen any immediate success on your team?
 Or with your clients?

 TC: In terms of success, Choozle has been paramount in awareness campaigns that we run, especially with our beauty clients.
 We recently had a client ask us to target “Commercial Real Estate Brokers” for an upcoming campaign and the only platform we found that we could target that particular job title was Choozle!
 Not Facebook or LinkedIn, but Choozle.
 That was a pretty cool moment.